#1.Gibson ’57 Classic Jazz Humbucker Pickup

 #3.Benedetto S-6 Jazz Alnico 5 Humbucker Pickup

 Another great product when it comes to the best jazz humbucker is the Benedetto S-6.
-This is a sealed humbucker with an Alnico 5 bar magnet and for acoustic archtop guitars.
+This is a sealed humbucker with an Alnico 5-bar magnet for acoustic archtop guitars.
 We like it because there is no guitar top routing required which is definitely a relief.
 It features a 2-conductor wire as well as a mounting tab for attachment beneath a pickguard.

 #4.Seymour Duncan SH-1 Neck ’59 Humbucker Pickup

 We like that it is properly vacuum wax plotted which gives you a very noiseless performance.
-Also it has a nice scooped midrange and flexible tones with a vintage flair.
+Also, it has a nice scooped midrange and flexible tones with a vintage flair.
 Also, you can’t really go wrong with Seymour Duncan.
-The company has just been around for so long and have a long standing history of making quality pickups.
+The company has just been around for so long and has a long-standing history of making quality pickups.

 #5.Seymour Duncan Antiquity Humbucker Pickup